alienflakes/python-project-lvl1/brain_games/COMMENTARY.md

     -repeat 1-4.1;
 -start the third game:
     -repeat 1-4.1;
+-start the fourth game:
+    -repeat 1-4.1;
 -congratulate on the win.

-So it was convinient to make a separate game flow module (game_flow.py) that wraps any game into it's useful state (dependent on it's rules) that can be later used from the scripts that would build the whole Project.
+So it was convinient to make a separate game-flow module (game_flow.py) that wraps any game into it's useful state (dependent on it's rules) that can be later used from the scripts that would build the whole Project.

-Each games' logic is sorted into custom classes and then given to the game flow module to build them - the flow and game modules lay in the brain_games/games dir.
+Each games' logic is fit into custom classes and then given to the game-flow module to build them - the flow and game modules lay in the brain_games/games dir.

 Numbers are generated in the game_flow.py cycle, bc generating them inside